Espadaaah/Obsidian/002 - School/Projetos/Projeto 9192/Untitled.md

 # Security Misconfiguration

-# Vulnerable and Outdated C
+# Vulnerable and Outdated Components

-# Identification and Authentication
+# Identification and Authentication Failures

+# Software and Data Integrity Failures

+# Security Logging and Monitoring Failur